 Copyright 2013 James Marsh

-The stream is flowing a little above a normal level and lightly stained Good hatches are taking place.
+The stream is flowing below a normal level and clear.
+Good hatches are taking place.

 Stream Conditions: